Get your FREE "elfhosted" Jellyfin instance for demo / trial

 Want to see a live demo, or "kick the tyres" before you commit to self-hosting Jellyfin?

-If it looks very similar as Emby, is because it started as a fork of it, but it has evolve since them.
+If it looks very similar as Emby, is because it started as a fork of it, but it has evolved since them.
 For a complete explanation of the why, look here.

 - Docker swarm cluster with persistent shared storage

 - Traefik configured per design

 - DNS entry for the hostname you intend to use (or a wildcard), pointed to your keepalived IP